DeisData/deisdata.github.io/docs/source/shell/setup.rst

 Computers with Windows operating systems do not automatically have a Unix Shell program installed.
-In this lesson, we encourage you to use an emulator included in `Git for Windows <https://git-for-windows.github.io/>`__, which gives you access to both Bash shell commands and Git.
+In this lesson, we encourage you to use an emulator included in `Git for Windows <https://git-for-windows.github.io/>`__, which gives you access to both ``bash`` shell commands and Git.
 If you are attending a Software Carpentry workshop session, it is likely you have already received instructions on how to install Git for Windows.

 Once installed, you can open a terminal by running the program Git Bash from the Windows start menu.

-Other solutions are available for running Bash commands on Windows.
+Other solutions are available for running ``bash`` commands on Windows.
-There is now a Bash shell command-line tool available for Windows 10.
+There is now a ``bash`` shell command-line tool available for Windows 10.
-Additionally, you can run Bash commands on a remote computer or server that already has a Unix Shell, from your Windows machine.
+Additionally, you can run ``bash`` commands on a remote computer or server that already has a Unix Shell, from your Windows machine.
 This can usually be done through a Secure Shell (SSH) client.
 One such client available for free for Windows computers is `PuTTY <https://www.putty.org/>`__.
 See the reference